French unions rage at Hollande over Mittal deal

 ArcelorMittal confirmed the details of the deal on Saturday, saying it would negotiate a voluntary redundancy deal with unions.

-Workers are angry the furnaces will remain idle rather than reopened and expressed doubt over ArcelorMittal’s promise to offer alternative posts or early retirement packages for the 630 workers affected.
+Workers are angry the furnaces will remain idled rather than reopened and expressed doubt over ArcelorMittal’s promise to offer alternative posts or early retirement packages for the 630 workers affected.

 “We’re on a war footing,” Edouard Martin, head of union CFDT’s Florange chapter, told the commercial i<Tele network.